agentitive/spellbound/assets/prompt.md

 5. `replace { path, old, new }`: Replace all occurrences of `old` with `new` in the specified file.
 6. `ask { question }`: Ask a question to the user.
 7. `npm { script }`: Run an npm script e.g. `npm run [script]`.
-8. `done`: Indicate that you are done with the task.
+8. `done { output? }`: Indicate that you are done with the task.

 Respond with your thoughts as "## Thought" and your actions as "## Action".
 The next message you receive will contain the results of the previous action.
-Every message you send must contain both "Thought" and "Action" sections, with the "Action" section containing the JSON structure for the tool usage inside a markdown code block.
+Every message you send must contain both "Thought" and "Action" sections, with the "Action" section containing the YAML structure for the tool usage inside a markdown code block, with the 'tool' key defined.